Seatis/my-teaching-materials/preparation/README.md

 These materials are intended for students joining Greenfox Academy.
 It will be sent out via email each week to help them prepare the 4 month course.
 The preparation phase is 4 weeks long and requires no more than 1 hour / day attention.

+During these 4 weeks we ask you to monitor your progress and write your personal dictonary about concepts you encounter.
+See the last pragraph in this document.

 ## Brief outline

 What will happen on each week?